Abhilash-Koliwad/payment-service/README.md

   - E to F

 ### Core logic
-The logic to find the cheapest way to make a payment between two branches is implemented using Dijkstra's algorithm in `PaymentService.java` class
+The logic to find the cheapest way to make a payment between two branches is implemented using Dijkstra's algorithm in `PaymentService` class

 ### REST API Endpoint
 The API for processing payments is exposed in the `PaymentResource` class which is designed to find the cheapest payment route between two branches.